Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 * pretend to be some kind of goddess;
 * pretend to be a man or a teenage boy;
 * pretend to be a slave \(yes, that's probably not ideal\);
+* pretend to be the authoritarian mother/wife/sister of a male Crew member \(may actually be fun to role-play\);
 * pretend to be an Amazon \(this will scare off many men, may intrigue some women\).

 ## The City of Euthermios